department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/specific-environmental-hazards.md

 ---
 layout: page-breadcrumbs.html
-title: Exposure to Specific Environmental Hazards | Veterans Affairs
+title: Exposure to Environmental Hazards | Veterans Affairs
 heading: Exposure to Specific Environmental Hazards
 display_title: Specific Environmental Hazards
 description: Learn about VA disability compensation for illnesses related to environmental hazards.
 Find out which hazards you may have come in contact with during military service, and how to file a claim for compensation.